Diner en Blanc

 I sat at a table by a sponsored group and the meal we had was catered by Chef Kevin Ashade who absolutely did his thing.
 The menu included shrimp skewers, pasta salad, kale salad, lamb lollipops, a charcuterie board, and brownies for dessert.
 The tradition is to have a three course meal.
 My suggestion is bring items that you can enjoy cold or at room temperature, such as salads, fried chicken, deviled eggs, sushi, diced cheese and fruit.
 Avoid anything with a sauce!

 The day of the event, you want to make sure you are on time to your pickup location with all of your items packed and ready…don’t be that person that gets left.
 There is so much anticipation in trying to figure out the location.
 The DEB organizers pride themselves on selecting some pretty dope locations.
 The first year it was held in Dallas, the Trinity Bridge was shut down and the event was on the actual bridge (epic!).
 This year’s event was held at the Dallas Arboretum.
-Seeing rows of white tables sprawled out on the lawn, overlooking White Rock lake, and a sea of people in all white moving through the space, as as the orchestra played, and the trees were lit with white lights and Chinese lanterns, was breathtaking.
+Seeing rows of white tables sprawled out on the lawn, overlooking White Rock lake, with a sea of people in all white, as the orchestra played, and the trees were lit with white lights, and Chinese lanterns, was breathtaking.
 It really felt magical.

 Once everyone sets up, the event kicks off with the traditional napkin wave.
 Then you eat, drink, and enjoy as the sun sets and paints the sky.
 There were light-up fidget spinners on the tables that people held in the air in lieu of lighters, for the Light up the Night moment.
 After you eat the orchestra leaves and the DJ takes over.
 People walk around, mingle, and check out some of the other activities.
 Our event featured a henna table and a picture booth.
 DEB, Dallas was sponsored by Lincoln Motor group, who had a Navigator set-up for you to check out and take pictures; and Southwest Airlines had a Getaway Garden area.
 Other sponsors of the event included Merrill Lynch, and Evian.